Iwasawa theory of twists of elliptic modular forms over imaginary quadratic fields at inert primes: Two-variable Perrin-Riou maps and Coleman maps

 \section{Two-variable Perrin-Riou maps and Coleman maps}

 Recall from the introduction that $\f$ denotes a Hida family passing through $f_\alpha$ (we remark that our Hida families are what \cite{KLZ2} calls branches, as explained in Section 7.5 of op. cit.).
 To the best of the authors' knowledge, a theory of Wach modules for families, which would allow one to decompose a three-variable Perrin-Riou map (where both $f$ and $g$ vary in families), is currently unavailable. {We shall content ourselves with studying two-variable $\Lambda_\f$-adic Perrin-Riou maps interpolating $\cL_{F,f,g}^{(\alpha,\alpha)}$ and $\cL_{F,f,g}^{(\alpha,\beta)}$ as $f_\alpha$ varies.
-We will show that these maps can be decomposed into bounded Coleman maps, deforming $\col_{F,f,g}^{(\omega,\#)}$ and $\col_{F,f,g}^{(\omega,\flat)}$ under the following weaker version of the hypothesis \ref{item_FL}. \begin{itemize} \item[\mylabel{item_FLg}{{\bf (FL$_{g}$)}}] $R_g^*$ verifies the Fontaine--Laffaille condition $p>k_g+1$. \end{itemize} }
+We will show that these maps can be decomposed into bounded Coleman maps, deforming $\col_{F,f,g}^{(\omega,\#)}$ and $\col_{F,f,g}^{(\omega,\flat)}$ under \ref{item_FLg}. }